 Darlene Koldenhoven Bio Summary

 Darlene Koldenhoven, GRAMMY® Award winner and 3 time nominee, is a vocalist, author, composer, producer, keyboardist, voice/music teacher, credentialed sonic therapist and certified NLP practitioner with a Master's Degree in Voice, and a Bachelor's in Music Education.
 Darlene is known worldwide for her touchstone performance as the featured soprano soloist in Yanni, Live at the Acropolis seen by over 1.5 billion people globally.
+She is the first inductee into the Indie Music Hall of Fame.
 Many also know her as the production vocal coach, real-life choir director, and beloved choir nun in both Sister Act films with Whoopi Goldberg.
 Darlene performed in two videos and 2 concerts in Bangalore, India and a TEDx talk in Mumbai (2016,2017,2018) for the U.N.
 Ambassador for Peace, Ricky Kej's concert/videos for environmental awareness and climate change.
 Darlene has recently been inducted into the Indie Music Hall of Fame for her body of work as a DIY Independent Artist.

 The foundation of Darlene's career began singing solos in churches on the south side of Chicago at age three.
 From there, her work spans five continents.
 In addition to her own mesmerizing concerts, her voice has graced a plethora of movies, records, television shows, and live performances ranging from Pink Floyd, Barbra Streisand, Whitney Houston, Celine Dion, Luis Miguel, and Robin Williams on The Academy Awards 2000, to singing for President Clinton, and appearing as soloist with many orchestras worldwide including the Royal Philharmonic and Chicago Symphony.